okeeffed/developer-notes/manual/System-Design/Interviews.md

 | Tweet          | TweetID, Content, TweetLocation, NumberOfLikes, TimeStamp, etc. |
 | UserFollowing  | UserdID1, UserID2                                               |
 | FavoriteTweets | UserID, TweetID, TimeStamp                                      |

+Which database system should we use?
+Will NoSQL like Cassandra best fit our needs, or should we use a MySQL-like solution?
+What kind of block storage should we use to store photos and videos?